sushiroll4093/clone/FAQ.md

 Yes!
 In fact, there are a number of proprietary extensions already developed for Canvas by Instructure.
 You are more than welcome to write your own plugins in the same vein.

+If you are interested in finding out more about plugins for Canvas by Instructure, please [contact us](http://www.instructure.com/).

 ### How to I get professional services and support?

 You will need to buy a commercial license.
 See [our website](http://www.instructure.com/) for more information on pricing.